Top Medical Schools in Canada

 • Tuition: Check the official fee page for the entry year and category

-• Best fit for: Students who want Alberta-based training and research access
+• Best fit for: Students who want Alberta-based training, strong clinical exposure, and solid research access

 6. University of Calgary (Cumming School of Medicine)